jyyan/jyyan-vim/README.md

         cd jyyan-vim
         ./update.sh

-5. make a symbolic link `.vim` to `eddie-vim` that you just cloned, or just rename it to `.vim` also be fine:
+5. make a symbolic link `.vim` to `jyyan-vim` that you just cloned, or just rename it to `.vim` also be fine:

         ln -s jyyan-vim .vim